Lord-of-the-Bots/BTC-price-overlay/README.md

     python BTC_overlay.pyw

 2. After launching the application, an icon will appear in the system tray.
 Right-click on it to configure and select the cryptocurrency to track.

+You can also download and just run compiled Windows x64 release from releases page.

 ## Contributing